Safety

 secondary irritants

-A type of irritant that harms the parts of the body that it touches and also causes further injury or disease.
+A type of irritant that harms the parts of the body that it touches and causes further injury or disease.
 Secondary irritants cause medical issues, such as chronic illness.

 systemic effects